 Every year in the United States, flooding destroys thousands of homes, causes billions of dollars in damages and tragically claims lives.
 Flooding is the most common natural disaster in Pennsylvania.
-Wherever it rains, it can flood – so no matter where you live, you should be prepared for a flood emergency, but it’s especially important if you live near water, in a low-lying area or downstream from a dam.
+Where it can rain, it can flood (PDF) – so no matter where you live, you should be prepared for a flood emergency, but it’s especially important if you live near water, in a low-lying area or downstream from a dam.

 Floods can occur in different ways.
 Some develop slowly during an extended period of rain, or in a warming trend following a heavy snow.
 Others, like flash floods, can happen very quickly, without any visible signs of rain.
 Even small streams and dry creek beds can overflow to produce flooding.